 \item \textbf{ExpLOD v2 \cite{musto2019linked}:} The key difference in ExpLOD v2 is the inclusion of broader attributes from the \ac{KG} hierarchy.
 For example, the attribute ``Sci-Fi Comedy" is linked to two broader attributes: ``Science Fiction" and ``Comedy."
 This indicates that ``Sci-Fi Comedy" is an instance on the graph of both the ``Science Fiction" and ``Comedy" attribute genres.
-As a result, more attributes can be considered as potential explanation paths between interacted and recommended items.
-To achieve this, ExpLOD v2 extends Equation \ref{eq:explod_rank} by summing across ``instance of" (also called child) attributes of broader attributes, as shown in Equation \ref{eq:explod_v2_rank} where $b$ is a broader attribute and $P_{c}(b)$ is the set of attributes connecting to $b$, and $p_{i}$ is the $i^{th}$ child attribute.
+Consequently, more attributes can be considered potential explanation paths between interacted and recommended items.
+To achieve this, ExpLOD v2 extends Equation \ref{eq:explod_rank} by summing across ``instance of" (also called child) attributes of broader attributes, as shown in Equation \ref{eq:explod_v2_rank} where $b$ is a broader attribute, $P_{c}(b)$ is the set of attributes connected to $b$, and $p_{i}$ is the $i^{th}$ child attribute of $b$.
 Therefore, attributes that do not have child attributes are scored based on Equation \ref{eq:explod_rank}, while the broader attributes are scored based on Equation \ref{eq:explod_v2_rank}.\looseness=-1

 \item \textbf{\ac{PEM} \cite{du2022post}:} The recently proposed \ac{PEM} represents a syntactic baseline method that balances attribute popularity within the bipartite graph of interacted and recommended items.
-Unlike ExpLOD and ExpLOD v2, \ac{PEM} utilizes the number of interacted nodes connected to an attribute rather than the number of links.
-It replaces the IDF penalization from the ExpLOD algorithms with a logarithmic function.
+Unlike ExpLOD and ExpLOD v2, \ac{PEM} uses the number of interacted nodes connected to an attribute rather than the number of links connected to the attribute.
+It replaces the IDF penalization of the ExpLOD algorithms with a logarithmic function.
 Similar to ExpLOD v2, \ac{PEM} also considers broader properties for generating explanations.
 Equation \ref{eq:pem_rank} shows the \ac{PEM} calculation, where ($I_{u}$) and ($I_{r}$) represent the sets of interacted and recommended items, respectively.
-The term ($|\overline{I(p, I_{u})}|$) denotes the number of items a property is directly or indirectly connected to within ($I_{u}$), and ($|\overline{I(p, C)}|$) represents the number of items connected within the set of all items ($C$).
+The term ($|\overline{I(p, I_{u})}|$) denotes the number of items to which a property is directly or indirectly connected ($I_{u}$), and ($|\overline{I(p, C)}|$) represents the number of items connected within the set of all items ($C$).
 The penalization term ($\log(|I(p, C)|)$) is applied to penalize a property if it is not frequently used in the item catalog.\looseness=-1

 \end{itemize}